Friday, February 19, 2021 · 16 min read

 DewesoftX software allows the engineer to select J1939 decoding via a checkbox on the CAN setup screen for any available CAN port.
 Of course, this assumes that the messages on the CAN bus are formatted according to the J1939 standard.
 Data messages are the same length as the extended CAN standard.

 The arbitration field contains an additional source and destination address, and the baud rate is limited to 250 kbps or 500 kbps, depending on the J1939 standard version being used.
-J1939 is a selection on the standard Dewesoft X CAN setup screen - no additional hardware or software are required.
+J1939 is a selection on the standard Dewesoft X CAN setup screen - no additional hardware or software is required.

 OBD II (aka “OBD 2”)